Simple-Robotics/proxsuite/doc/3-ProxQP_solve.md

 \section OverviewAsingleSolveFunction A single solve function for dense and sparse backends

 If if you don't want to pass through [ProxQP API](2-ProxQP_api.md), it is also possible to use one single solve function.
 We will show how to do so with examples.

 You just need to call a "solve" function with in entry the model of the convex QP you want to solve.
 We show you below examples in C++ and python for ProxQP sparse and dense backends.
+Note that the sparse and dense solvers take respectivaly entries in sparse and dense formats.

 <table class="manual">
   <tr>